datalad-handbook/book/docs/contributing.rst

 Thanks for being curious about contributing!
-We greatly appreciate and welcome contributions to this book, be it in the form of an `issue <https://github.com/datalad-handbook/book/issues/new>`_ or a pull request!
+We greatly appreciate and welcome contributions to this book, be it in the form of an `issue <https://github.com/datalad-handbook/book/issues/new>`_, a pull request, or a discussion you had with anyone on the team via a non-Github communication channel!
+To find out how we acknowledge contributions, please read the paragraph `Acknowledging Contributions <contribute#Acknowledging Contributors>`_ at the bottom of this page.

 If you are considering doing a pull request: Great!
 Every contribution is valuable, from fixing typos to writing full chapters.